Affiliate links on Android Authority may earn us a commission. Learn more.

 Click the purple Create Role button.

-There are several types of permission categories:
+There are several permission categories:

 - General server permissions